header

 1.

-Upon your retirement, they could be converted to increase your guaranteed lifetime annuity, within permitted tax limits.
+Upon your retirement, they could be converted to increase your guaranteed life annuity, within permitted fiscal limits.

 2.

-Upon your retirement, you could withdraw all or part of the voluntary contributions (less taxes) or transfer them to an RRSP to control the pace of disbursement of your savings yourself.
+Upon your retirement, you could withdraw all or part of the voluntary contributions (minus income tax) or transfer them to an RRSP to control the pace of disbursement of your savings yourself.

 3.

-They could finance a past service buy-back with your current employer or a former employer who is a Plan member for the years you worked without contributing to the Plan.
+They could finance a past service buy-back from your current employer or a former employer who is a plan member for the years you worked without contributing to the plan.

-Just like your regular salary contribution, your voluntary contributions offer you a tax deduction.
+Just like your regular salary contribution, your voluntary contributions provides you with a tax deduction.

-By making voluntary contributions, the contributor benefits from professional management, the Plan’s investment opportunities, and management fees that are lower than typical RRSPs.
-You may also be aware of the importance of ESG factors (environmental, social, and governance) that the Plan considers in the selection of its various funds.
-Similar to a mutual fund, the value of voluntary contributions can fluctuate with financial market volatility and may even decrease in certain years.
+By making voluntary contributions, the contributor benefits from professional management, the plan’s investment opportunities and management fees that are lower than typical RRSPs.
+You may also be aware of the importance of ESG factors (environmental, social, and governance) that the plan considers when selecting its various funds.
+Similar to a mutual fund, financial market volatility can cause fluctuations in the value of voluntary contributions with possible decreases some years.

 Year